nish-kr/tvshow/tvshow/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Further Updates
+-
+If I had more time I would have added/updated following things in the project:

+1. Add More Features from the API, e.g. show Cast & Crew details on Details Page.
+2. Make a better UI with Angular Material Integrated, also add dynamic pagination (Currently it only shows 5 TV Shows at a time for all size screens).
+3. Added some more Unit testing which would've increased the coverage even more.
+4. Added more type restrictions based on the API response.
+Create individual Custom Data types for each API response, so type errors are minimized much more.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.